Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Sell over multiple channels and sites

-The move towards digital means that having easily discoverable, SEO friendly, and complete, mobile-ready experiences is the bare minimum.
-Many B2B businesses plan to expand to new markets, launch new branded websites in different languages, currencies and location-specific ordering options.
+The move towards digital means that having easily discoverable, SEO-friendly, and complete, mobile-ready experiences is the bare minimum.
+Many B2B businesses plan to expand to new markets, launch new branded websites in different languages, currencies, and location-specific ordering options.

 Personalize website experiences

-Business customers expect seamless ordering with personalized self-service portals with their own catalogs, pricing, and shipping options.
+Business buyers expect seamless ordering with personalized self-service portals with their own catalogs, pricing, and shipping options.
 For multiple stakeholders within organizations, access-based restrictions help speed up ordering cycles, processing, improve satisfaction, and revenue.

 Increase efficiency through automation